ISO 27001 - Annex A.13: Communications Security

 - Customer agreements using standard terms and conditions – expressing confidentiality within the context of the use of products sold and any complementary services outlined in a related order form.

-- Employment related terms.
+- Employment related terms (aligned with A.7).

 Discover how you can save time & reduce management resource using ISMS.online to achieve & maintain your ISO 27001 ISMS